visualopsholdings/tinylogo/README.md

 - Add code to flashcode to allow it to inline process an LOGO file.

 ### 13 Jun 2023
-- Finally created a sketch with decent amount of logic that allows a button to be pressed called "traffic light"
+- Finally created a sketch with decent amount of logic that allows 2 buttons to be pressed to drive 2 colored LEDs called trafficlights.lgo